photoprism/photoprism-docs/docs/developer-guide/index.md

 ## Infrastructure Sponsors ##

-A big thank you goes to the following development infrastructure sponsors, whose generous support has been and continues to be very important to the growth and success of our project:
+A big thank you goes to the following sponsors, whose generous support has been and continues to be very important to the growth and success of our project:

-- [**GitHub**](https://github.com/) hosts our [community forum](https://github.com/photoprism/photoprism/discussions) and all our [code repositories](https://github.com/photoprism/photoprism)
+- [**GitHub**](https://github.com/) hosts our [code repositories](https://github.com/photoprism/photoprism) and also provides much of the [other infrastructure](https://github.com/photoprism/photoprism/discussions)
-- [**Docker**](https://www.docker.com/) approved us for their [Open Source Program](https://www.docker.com/community/open-source/application/) and hosts all our app images
+- [**Docker**](https://www.docker.com/) approved us for their [Open Source Program](https://www.docker.com/community/open-source/application/) and hosts all of our app images
 - [**BrowserStack**](https://www.browserstack.com/) gives us [free access](https://www.browserstack.com/open-source) to their device and browser testing infrastructure

 <div class="py-2"></div>